 75% of the 15,000 uranium mines in the United States exist on Native reservations, most predominantly on Navajo land.
 This has caused deep health hazards, trauma, and death among Indigenous peoples.
 Many of these plants have since been abandoned and have yet to be cleaned up, leaving heaps of exposed uranium scattered throughout Navajo Nation, spreading into the air and into the water supply.
 The EPA has only just announced it’s plan for clean-up in September of this year.
 This has affected the Navajo water supply to the point where it is nearly undrinkable.
 Indigenous women are on the forefront of ensuring that families receive the water they need to live.

 [Feature Image: A photo of three people standing outside.
-The person to the left has short white hair and is wearing a brown jacket.
-The woman in the center has white and brown hair.
-They are wearing a multi-colored jacket.
-The person to the right is wearing a black hat and a black jacket.
-The ground is covered in snow.
+The person to the left has short white hair, light brown skin, and is wearing a brown jacket.
+The person in the center has white and brown hair and light brown skin and are wearing a multi-colored jacket.
+The person to the right is wearing a black hat and a black jacket with their face obscured behind the center individual.
+In the background is a snowy field and parked cars.
 Source: Dark Sevier]